 At the outset of my freelancing career, I would always fall into a dilemma while quoting my price for freelancing jobs.
-It was difficult for me because, on the one hand, I didn’t want to lose out on jobs by quoting too high a price; on the other hand, I would also prefer not to be underpaid.
+It was difficult because, on the one hand, I didn’t want to lose out on jobs by quoting too high; on the other hand, I would not like to be underpaid.
 That’s the story many freelancers face during their freelancing careers.

 Every freelancer, at some point (but more often at the initial stages) of their career had to be content with low pay.
 It’s rare to find anyone who starts off a freelancing career with high-paying jobs.
 That would come much later on after they have already proven their credentials, credibility, and their worth.

 Freelancers usually handle many jobs at the same time, including the grueling task of billing clients.
 Alternatively, with...
 Read more

 It is important that freelancers learn to give due significance to low-paying jobs.
 Such jobs have its own place in the professional ladder of success.
 These low pay jobs act as a platform for achieving greater success.

 More importantly, it prepares you to get hold of better jobs.
 It also teaches you the intricacies of the freelancing trade.

 Whether you are a designer or a writer, or any other kind of freelancer, low pay jobs allow you to be more relaxed and work with greater freedom.
 The fact is, a certain degree of freedom helps in building your expertise.